awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-applicationreferencedatasource-csvmappingparameters.md

 In AWS CloudFormation, use the `CSVMappingParameters` property to specify additional mapping information when the record format uses delimiters, such as CSV\.

- `CSVMappingParameters` is a property of the [Kinesis Data Analytics ApplicationReferenceDataSource MappingParameters](aws-properties-kinesisanalytics-applicationreferencedatasource-mappingparameters.md) resource\.
+ `CSVMappingParameters` is a property of the [MappingParameters](aws-properties-kinesisanalytics-applicationreferencedatasource-mappingparameters.md) resource\.

 ## Syntax<a name="aws-properties-kinesisanalytics-applicationreferencedatasource-csvmappingparameters-syntax"></a>